exactlab/vhpc/README.md

 ```

 A `packages.yml.example` file is provided as a starting point.
-The file is structured into two main lists:
+The file is structured into three main lists:

 - `rpm_packages`: for system packages (e.g., `htop`, `git`, `vim`)
 - `python_packages`: for Python libraries (e.g., `pydantic`, `pandas`, `requests`)
+- `extra_commands`: for arbitrary shell commands executed during startup

-Package installation is now handled directly in the shell entrypoint script,
+Package installation and extra commands are handled directly in the shell
-making installation progress visible via `docker logs -f`.
-Packages are
+entrypoint script, making installation progress visible via `docker logs -f`.
-persistent across container restarts and installation is idempotent.
+Packages are persistent across container restarts and installation is
+idempotent.

 **Caching**: RPM packages are cached in a shared volume (`rpm-cache`) to avoid
 re-downloading the same packages when starting multiple containers or